rust-lang/rfcs/text/0000-let-else.md

 While `if {} else {}` is technically feasible this RFC proposes it be disallowed for programmer clarity to avoid an `... else {} else {}` situation.
 Rust already provides us with such a restriction, [`ExpressionWithoutBlock`][expressions].

-Any pattern that could be put into if-let's pattern position can be put into let-else's pattern position.
+Any pattern that could be put into if-let's pattern position can be put into let-else's pattern position, except a match to a boolean when a lazy boolean operator is present (`&&` or `||`), for reasons noted in [future-possibilities][].

+If the pattern is irrefutable, rustc will emit the `irrefutable_let_patterns` warning lint, as it does with an irrefutable pattern in an `if let`.

 The `else` block must diverge.
 This could be a keyword which diverges (returns `!`), or a panic.
 This likely necessitates a new subtype of `BlockExpression`, something like `BlockExpressionDiverging`.